linuskang/bubbly/README.md

 These issues make it unnecessarily hard for everyday people to find nearby water bubblers quickly and confidently.

+### What's different about my platform from others?

+Bubbly is different from other water fountain locator tools because it is a user-driven platform where people contribute and edit the database, with a trust system that ensures only reliable users can make changes, keeping the information accurate and up to date.
+This means that Bubbly doesn't rely on a single endpoint for recieving waypoint data.
+It uses multiple verified sources mixed together to create our huge dataset.
+We've changed up the Bubbler Map space by allowing verified users with enough XP from reviews to start contributing to the platform, allowing them to edit and add water bubblers.
+This helps us keep our information heavily updated so we can get reliable data.

+### Feedback

 To address these problems, I developed a platform called Bubbly, which aims to centralise and simplify access to clean drinking water across Australia.
 Through my app, users can:

 - Search for nearby bubblers using an intuitive, map-based interface.